dimagi/rd-toolkit/docs/cloudworks.md

 When this backend DSN url is provided the Toolkit will submit the test metadata to the provided backend after a test has been completed and sealed.

+The second argument to the cloudworks config is an optional string which will attached to the session meatadata when submitted, to providd context for session session analytics.
+One way to use this, for example, would be to provide a unique GUID for each device or user.

 ## Submission Formats

 The Diagnostics Toolkit will submit session metadata as HTTP PUT actions to RESTful endpoints, starting with the session record and followed by other information.